Dong Zhiming: China-Canada Dinosaur Project

-As work was underway preserving and studying the bone beds at Dashanpu, China entered into a period of political and economic reform.
+As work was underway preserving and studying the bone beds at Dashanpu, China entered into the reform and opening up.
 Accompanied by Sun Ailing, Dong Zhiming visited Alberta, Canada in November 1985.
 Both a scientific and diplomatic mission, their visit helped initiate the China-Canada Dinosaur Project (CCDP).
 With $15 million CAD worth of funding, the mission was one of the largest ever mounted in the history of palaeontology and was the first major show of cooperation between Chinese and foreign palaeontologists since 1949.
 As an international collaboration, Dong Zhiming represented the Institute of Vertebrate Paleontology and Paleoanthropology as one of the project's three leaders; his two co-leaders were Philip J. Currie of the Royal Tyrrell Museum of Palaeontology and Dale Russell of the Canadian Museum of Nature.

 The China-Canada Dinosaur Project lasted four field seasons, beginning in May 1986 and ending in 1991.
 As many as fifty researchers were at work in the field at one time.
 Expeditions related to the project were undertaken in sites within both countries' borders, including the Canadian Arctic and the Junggar Basin of Xinjiang.
 In the Junggar Basin, Dong impressed his Canadian colleagues by using dynamite to clear tonnes of overburden without damaging important fossils that had been spotted underneath; these fossils would later become the holotype for Mamenchisaurus sinocanadorum, named in honour of the CCDP.
 More than 11 new species of dinosaur were described as a result of the CCDP, including a new genus of theropod discovered by Dong in 1987; this dinosaur was later named Sinraptor dongi in his honour.